jonmorrissmith/RpiTrainDisplay/README.md

 I went for the 'standard build' - although a cut-down OS may be an option - and configured Wifi and ssh connectivity as build options.
 The aim here is to maximise CPU cycles the matrix driver can use.

-Once installed there was the usual upgrade/update to make sure everything is current and shiny.
+Once installed there was the usual upgrade/update and disable/uninstall anything unecessary - see (using a minimal raspbian distribution)[https://github.com/hzeller/rpi-rgb-led-matrix?tab=readme-ov-file#use-minimal-raspbian-distribution] for more detail.

+**Note** At the rsk of stating the obvious, when adding options to `cmdline.txt` put them on the same line as the existing arguments.
+No newlines allowed.

 ## Install the RGB Matrix Software ##